 While there is a dinosaur theme, it’s quite subtle inside and not really overdone.
+The water park has 7 toboggan slides for adults, 4 for kids and a splash area with a big bucket water drop.

 There are only seven different slides for adults with exciting names like the Kamikaze Toboggan, but with a maximum height of 12.5 meters and lengths of 48-75 meters, they are more like big kid slides than anything else.